 - Under the 'Planning' section, click Ad Preview and Diagnosis.

 - Change the settings along the top of the page, and enter a keyword.
-You’ll see a preview of which ads are being triggered by the keyword based on the settings you’ve selected.
+You’ll see a preview of which ads are being triggered by the keyword based on the settings that you’ve selected.

 We recommend using the Ad Preview and Diagnosis tool instead of searching for your ad on Google.com.
 By performing searches on Google.com that trigger your ad, you'll accumulate impressions without clicks, which can lower your click-through rate and prevent your ad from appearing as often as it should.
 Also, if you repeatedly look for your own ad using Google search but never click on it, you might stop seeing it entirely.
 That's because Google's system stops showing you ads that it thinks you aren't interested in.